 After breakfast head out with the guides to the Isandlwana Battlefield, where they will recount the unfolding drama of this disastrous defeat for the British Army.
 Enjoy a picnic lunch before you depart with your guide to walk back to the lodge, tracing the footsteps of Lts Cargill and Melvill as they tried to escape the bloodshed and save the Queen’s Colour.
 Follow the Fugitive’s Trail to the Buffalo River where they eventually lost their lives, and see where they are buried about the drift.
 River Levels permitting you can cross the drift arriving back to the lodge.

-Enjoy a leisurely morning at the lodge or join an early morning guided nature walk with Kevin on the Fugitives Drift Reserve.
+Enjoy a leisurely morning at the lodge or join an early morning guided nature walk with Kevin or one of the lodge guides on the Fugitives Drift Reserve.

 Guests can experience the diversity of the reserve safely on foot – the duration and distance of the walks can be tailored to suit your individual walking preference, but generally last for 2 hours.